parse-community/docs/_includes/rest/queries.md

 print result
 </code></pre>

-You can use the `limit` and `skip` parameters for pagination. `limit` defaults to 100, but anything from 1 to 1000 is a valid limit.
+You can use the `limit` and `skip` parameters for pagination.`limit` defaults to 100.
+In the old Parse hosted backend, the maximum limit was 1,000, but Parse Server removed that constraint.
 Thus, to retrieve 200 objects after skipping the first 400:

 <pre><code class="bash">
 curl -X GET \